There are numerous routes available to those wishing to work, invest or set up a business in the UK.

 An application, unless you are lucky enough to have won one of the honours on a small list of ‘prestigious prizes’ (such as an Academy Award for a leading role, or a Turing Award or Nobel prize in science), involves applying to one of the recognised endorsing bodies, as well as a subsequent application for entry clearance or permission to stay.
 Endorsements can take up to eight weeks although it is usually faster.
 Visa applications can also be made for partners and children under the scheme and there are more costly fast track options for the visa decision.

 We assist with all stages of making Global Talent applications to UK Visas and Immigration.
-You can read more details about the route in this recent article Vanessa Ganguin wrote for the Immigration Lawyers Toolbox on Global Talent visas.
+You can read more details about the route in this article Vanessa Ganguin wrote for the Immigration Lawyers Toolbox on Global Talent visas.

 To find out how we can help you please call us on 0207 033 9527 or click here to send us an email